sdivcom-dotcom/python-pelco-lib/README_en.md

 For correct working it is required to pass the address of each camera in format "00" where zeros are numbers of camera address on the bus. til_speed is tilt speed and should be 00 to 63.
 It is desirable to pass the number as int. pan_speed is the speed on the left or right rotation axis and it should be from 00 to 63.
 Preferably pass the number as int.

-Below are the functions for the PELCO-P protocol. commands_pelco_p.py file
+Below are the functions for the PELCO-P protocol. commands_pelco_p.py file Below are the functions for the PELCO-D protocol. commands_pelco_d.py file
 1. pelco_p_stop(address) - stops camera movement.
 2. pelco_p_tilt_up(address, til_speed) - upward camera movement.
 3. pelco_p_tilt_down(address, til_speed) - downward camera movement.